Skip to content

 How do I buy training content?
 Training courses are a paid add-on annual subscription and can be purchased a la carte.
 Alternatively, we may be able to provide licenses to multiple courses (or the entire catalog) depending on your organizations needs.
 Reach out to your account contact or email sales@zenqms.com to set up a discussion.

 How often is the content updated?
-Biopharma Institute reviews and updates its content regularly—typically on an annual basis—to align with evolving global regulations and best practices.
+Biopharma Institute and Evolve e-Learning Solutions review and update content regularly—typically on an annual basis—to align with evolving global regulations and best practices.
 Updates may include minor cosmetic changes (e.g., correcting a typo) or significant updates driven by new regulatory requirements.
 This ensures clients have a consistent training experience while always maintaining compliance with the latest standards.

 Does my company need to activate SCORM in ZenQMS to access training content?
 Yes.
 Because this library of training content is SCORM-compatible, it requires that your organization activate the paid SCORM add-on.